operalag/LoyaltyCandy/README.md

 **Adoption instructions**:
 Check out Loyalty Candy Integration Manual.pdf for adopting it to your gameification project

+**Limitation**:
+This project is developed for hypercausal campaigning 2-10 weeks.
+Hypercasual games typically don't attract long term engagement.
+This tool is designed for fast adoption from retailers to do loyalty campaign using ICP as infrastructure.
+These campaigns rarely exceed 8 weeks.
+This is why we decided that accounts are limited to 1 device and in the design it is not planned to transfer accounts from one device to another.

 ## ✨ Key Features

 ### 🎯 For Brands & Retailers